African All Stars Transfer News & Rumours: Bailly to seek clarity over Manchester United future after Varan...

 Both clubs had their agreement with the 26-year-old set to complete an initial loan move which comes with a purchase option.

-Niang reportedly attracted interests from Anderlecht and Celtic as well, but he is now set for a return to Italy where he previously played for Torino and AC Milan
+Niang reportedly attracted interest from Anderlecht and Celtic as well, but he is now set for a return to Italy where he previously played for Torino and AC Milan

 Hearts submit offer for Baningime